nehwal512/Credit-Risk-Case-Study/README.md

 Profit from a successful repayment of loan (Interest from the loan) = 100 dollars Loss from a default (500 dollars).
 One bad loan takes away the profit of 5 good loans

+In this model I got above 85% accuracy